 I am the Director of Digital Strategy at a growing marketing agency in Seattle and spend most of my free time with our son and my wife, extended family, friends, books, and music.
 We're so excited for the opportunity to grow our family through adooption and embark on this next adventure together!

 I took on a copywriting job soon after graduating and met Scott.
 We fell in love, got married and had our first son, Yoni, in 2015.
 Having Yoni changed everything for me- I left my long-term role as a program manager at a major Seattle tech company to be with him full-time.
 Surprisingly, being at home with Yoni has opened more doors for me than I could have anticipated.
-I've learned so much about myself- mainly that I am really obsessed with learning and trying new things.
-Lucky for me- kids are really good at that!
-I spend my days getting lost in books, numbers, museums, playhouses, beaches, music, painting, writing, cooking new things and meeting amazing people.
+I've learned so much about myself- mainly that being a mother is truly the best job in the world.

-I'm also fluent in Tygrinia (my parents emigrated to the U.S in the 70's from Eritrea), and have taught the language to Yoni as well.
-Heritage is important to our family, and I am excited to teach it to our next baby or thrilled about potentially learning and speaking another language all together.
+I'm fluent in Tygrinia (my parents emigrated to the U.S in the 70's from Eritrea), and have taught the language to Yoni as well.
+Celebrating culture and diversity is important to our family, and I am excited to continue the tradition with our next special child.

-Our biggest hope now is to expand our brood through adoption and grow together as one healthy, loving, educated and incredible family.
+Our biggest hope now is to expand our brood through adoption and grow together as one healthy, loving, happy and incredible family.